BrunoMCBraga/GOLEM/README.md

 My programming projects tend to follow the same structure:
 - Engines are the files where you find the low-level interction with the necessary SDKs.
 - The util folder contains classes to write files, process net masks, etc
-- Commandline parsers and processors: classes that generate command line processors (out-of-the-box Go flags), process them and call the appropriate engines.
+- Commandline generators and processors: classes that generate command line processors (out-of-the-box Go flags), process them and call the appropriate engines.
 - Global string providers: contain the strings used on command line

 # Things to improve